Banff is Canada’s first National Park. It is located in Alberta in the Rocky Mountains. It is the perfect place to escape and get back to nature.

 For those who wish to camp at Banff National Park must plan ahead and have a reservation in place, especially during the peak season from Mid-June to Mid-September.

 Is there a bus shuttle service between Banff and Lake Louise Ski Resort?

 Visitors to Banff and the Lake Louise ski resort can enjoy complimentary round-trip transportation in the winter months (November to May).

 All buses depart daily from convenient, easy-access locations.

 You May Also Like:

-Disclaimer: This post may contain affiliate links.
+Disclaimer: This post on the best things to do in Banff with kids may contain affiliate links.
 By using them it will not cost you any extra, we will receive a small percentage of the sale.